 As a student at a vocational college in Surrey, you'll have the opportunity to earn the credentials you need and land in a job market that is one the rise.
 As a hub for clean energy and manufacturing in British Columbia, Surrey's post-secondary schools offer a number of valuable programs that prepare graduates for positions in these growing fields.

-This growing city averages 10,000 new residents on an annual basis and is home to roughly 18% of metropolitan Vancouver's regional population.
-And, in the whole of BC, Vancouver is the only city to exceed Surrey in job growth and number of working residents during the past decade.*
+The City of Surrey website notes that this growing city averages 10,000 new residents on an annual basis and is home to roughly 18% of metropolitan Vancouver's regional population.
+And, in the whole of BC, Vancouver is the only city to exceed Surrey in job growth and number of working residents during the past decade.

 So, if you're interested in taking advantage of what Surrey has to offer, what are the top industries worth looking into?
 The following four show a lot of promise.

 The 21st century world relies upon a vast array of advanced technologies to make modern life possible.
 British Columbia is home to a small, but growing, high technology sector that employs 81,000 people throughout the province.
 Graduates with training in technology have the potential to land a variety of high-paying jobs, with the average technology employee earning 50% more than other industries in BC, according to the City of Surrey website.
 Plus, advanced technology firms in Surrey are conducting cutting edge research into mobile devices, creating unique digital media, producing fuel cells, and taking part in other emerging areas of technology.